Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

-# U.S. Medical Insurance Costs
+# Exploratory Data Analysis of U.S. Medical Insurance Costs
+This project,
-This project, provided by Codecademy as part of the Data Science Foundations course, explores a dataset of medical insurance costs for individuals in the U.S. using statistical analysis techniques in Python 3.10 and Jupyter Notebook.
+provided by Codecademy as part of the Data Science Foundations course, explores a dataset of medical insurance costs for individuals in the U.S. using statistical analysis techniques in Python 3.11 and Jupyter Notebook.

 ## Installation